Spreads/Spreads.Native/README.md

 Dictionary           |   43.29 |   231 ms |   0.0 |   0.0 |   0.0 | 0.000 MB

-Discussion
+## Discussion
 ---------------

-There is an [interesting discussion](https://github.com/dotnet/coreclr/issues/6520) about intrinsifying `EqualityComparer<T>`,
+There was an [interesting discussion](https://github.com/dotnet/coreclr/issues/6520) about intrinsifying `EqualityComparer<T>`,
 aiming to achieve a similar goal of inlining calls when possible.
 However, the [last comment](https://github.com/dotnet/coreclr/issues/6688#issuecomment-295340599) from a CoreCLR member says that:

 > I am not aware of anybody working on this right now, so it is pretty unlikely [that it has a chance to appear in .NET Core 2.0].

 Later devirtualization support for `EqualityComparer<T>.Default` [was added](https://github.com/dotnet/coreclr/pull/14125).
 But there is no support for comparers and especially for custom interfaces.
-Future versions of .NET Core may have much faster comparers, but for existing code and platforms `Spreads.UnsafeEx` gives the required performance right here and now.
+Future versions of .NET Core may have much faster comparers, but for existing code and platforms `Spreads.Native.UnsafeEx` gives the required performance right here and now.

 ## License

 MPL 2.0.
 See the [lincese file](https://github.com/Spreads/Spreads.Native/blob/master/LICENSE.txt) and [third-party licenses](https://github.com/Spreads/Spreads.Native/blob/master/LICENSE.Dependencies.txt).